A Guide to Staying in Student Accommodation Over Summer

 - Contract flexibility — some providers offer fixed terms only; others allow you to adjust dates

 London has a high concentration of summer students.
 Internships, university summer schools, language courses, and early arrivals all drive demand.
-Because of this, availability moves quickly, particularly for central locations.
+Availability moves quickly, particularly for central locations, so it pays to start looking early.

 Where to stay in London for the summer